centre-for-humanities-computing/course-development/README.md

 **Errors are not failures, but indications that something went wrong.
 They are also breadcrumbs to follow to find the solution**
 **Can you reproduce the errors in isolation**

-## 5. Optimizing code - producing better and more efficient solutions.
+## 5. Optimizing code - producing better and more efficient solutions
 ### Introduction
 ### Finding and following best practices
 ### How to know what or when to optimize